LavenderBumblebee/Anthony-Tran-Portfolio/README.md

-# Me as a programmer Anthony-Tran-Portfolio
+# Me as a programmer

 ## Why I'm doing this
 I started learning programming near the end of 2023 as I felt I need a career change.
 I did not like what I was doing and